-Bony pelvis structure, types, organs, Differences between male & female pelvis
+Bony pelvis structure, types, organs, Differences between male and female pelvis

 The bony pelvis consists of 2 hip bones (anterolaterally) & a sacrum & coccyx (posteriorly).
 The 2 hip bones articulate anteriorly to form the symphysis pubis (secondary cartilaginous joint) and posteriorly with the sacrum to form the sacroiliac joint (synovial plane joint).